imixs/imixs-adapters/imixs-adapters-ldap/README.md

 ## The Marty ProfileEvent

-The Imixs-Marty ProfileService sends the CDI event 'ProfileEvent' during the creation and the lookup of a profile object.
-The event can be observed by a client service to enrich a profile with attributes from an LDAP object.
+The Imixs-Marty ProfileService sends the CDI event '*org.imixs.marty.ejb.ProfileEvent*' during the creation and the lookup of a profile object.
+The event is observed by the LDAPLookupService to enrich a profile with attributes from an LDAP object.

-	org.imixs.marty.ejb.ProfileEvent

-The ProfileEvent defines the following event types:

- - ON_PROFILE_LOOKUP - send if a local lookup for a profile failed
+### ON_PROFILE_LOOKUP

+The event type 'ON_PROFILE_LOOKUP' is send by the ProfileService in case a local lookup for a profile failed.
+This means no profile document exists in the workflow instance.
+In this situation the LDAPLookupService lookups the profile data in the LDAP directory and returns a corresponding ItemCollection.
+The profile is not saved in the database but cached in the local LDAPCache.

+### ON_PROFILE_CREATE

- - ON_PROFILE_CREATE - send immediately before a profile object is created
+The event type 'ON_PROFILE_CREATE' is send immediately before a profile object is created.
+The attributes of the profile are updated by LDAPLookupService with the defined user attribures.

+## The LDAPPlugin

+The LDAPPlugin can be used in the system model to update a user profile when processed with the data stored in the LDAP directory.

+	org.imixs.workflow.ldap.LDAPPlugin

+The plugin runs on Profile Entities only.
+The plugin makes a ldap lookup and updates all items defined by he property ldap.user-attributes